ironhack-datalabs/data-pt-ber-08-20/Projects/module-3_projects/02_unsupervised-learning-project/README.md

 2. Use Pandas for reading the dataset into a pandas dataframe.
 3. Use Scikit-learn for training and testing the Machine Learning model.

-## Necessary Deliverables

-1. Python code.
-2. Brief report containing explanation of the dataset, quality metrics of the model and the experimental procedure (whether a single split was performed, or cross-validation, etc.).

 ## Suggestions to Get Started

 1. Find an interesting dataset!
 Look in the Useful Resources section for sources of ideas.
 2. If you do not find a pre-existing dataset on the problem domain that you like, be creative: consider building the dataset yourself and donating the dataset to one of the public Machine Learning repositories.
 3. Break down the project into smaller tasks, for instance: importing the dataset, training, etc.
-4. Decide whether you will create a single Python application or several Python applications.

 ## Potential Project Ideas